schorij23/readme-generator/READMEGENERATED.md

 * [Questions](#questions)

 ## Installations
-In VS code create an file named .gitignore include node_modules/ and .DS_Store/ run npm init in the terminal run npm i inquirer@8.2.4 run node index.js to run the application
+In VS code create an file named .gitignore<br>
+next include node_modules/ and .DS_Store in .gitignore/<br>
+next run npm init in the terminal<br>
+next run npm i inquirer@8.2.4<br>
+then run node index.js to run the application

 ## Usage
 To generate a README